ztomasze/sdnd/Combat/Actions/Attack.md

 The DC for this check equals the AC of your target (which can be modified by [[#cover]]):

 - **S:** You hit your target and deal damage equal to a roll of the weapon’s damage die.
-	* This might include additional dice from talents such as [[sneak attack]] or an magical augment such as flaming weapon.
-You do not add an ability modifier to the damage.
+	* This might include additional damage dice from talents such as [[sneak attack]] or an magical augment such as flaming weapon.
+You do not add an ability modifier to the damage roll.
 See [[damage]] for more.
 	- **CS:** You hit your target, regardless of its AC.
 If you would have already hit your target, either add a second roll of your weapon's damage dice OR impose 1 [[bane]] on the target.
 - **F:** You miss and deal no damage.
     - **CF:** You miss your target, regardless of its AC.
 If you already would have missed, you also overstep or otherwise leave yourself vulnerable: Gain 1 [[bane]].

 ### cover

 If your target’s body is partly behind a solid obstacle, they gain +2 AC for half cover or +5 AC for three-quarters or more cover.
-This same bonus also applies to DEX saves versus any effect that pass over the cover.
+This same bonus also applies to Reflex saves versus any effect that passes over the cover.

 If your target has total cover, you can’t usually attack them (unless you have an attack that can extend around corners like a fireball or a punch through thin cover like a woven mat wall).